Hong Kong in limbo 25 years after British handover to China

 19 of19 FILE - Protesters hold placards march on a street as they take part in a rally against the proposed amendments to extradition law in Hong Kong on June 9, 2019.
 When the British handed its colony Hong Kong to Beijing in 1997, it was promised 50 years of self-government and freedoms of assembly, speech and press that are not allowed Chinese on the Communist-ruled mainland.
 As the city of 7.4 million people marks 25 years under Beijing's rule on Friday, those promises are wearing thin.
 Hong Kong's honeymoon period, when it carried on much as it always had, has passed, and its future remains uncertain, determined by forces beyond its control.
 Kin Cheung/AP Show More Show Less

-HONG KONG (AP) — When the British handed its colony Hong Kong to Beijing in 1997, it was promised 50 years of self-government and freedoms of assembly, speech and press that are not allowed Chinese on the Communist-ruled mainland.
+HONG KONG (AP) — When the British handed Hong Kong to Beijing in 1997, it was promised 50 years of self-government and freedoms of assembly, speech and press that are not allowed on the Communist-ruled Chinese mainland.

 As the city of 7.4 million people marks 25 years under Beijing's rule on Friday, those promises are wearing thin.
 Hong Kong's honeymoon period, when it carried on much as it always had, has passed, and its future remains uncertain, determined by forces beyond its control.